Published on June 9, 2025

 Here’s some good news: spinal adjustments, which your chiropractor might also call spinal manipulations, are the most commonly covered chiropractic service.
 If you’re dealing with a specific back or neck injury, most major health insurance plans, such as Blue Cross Blue Shield, Cigna, and UnitedHealthcare, generally offer at least partial coverage for this type of care.
 For those of you with Medicare, it’s helpful to know that Medicare Part B specifically helps pay for manual spinal manipulation when it’s necessary to correct what’s known as a vertebral subluxation.
 This simply means that one or more bones in your spine are out of position.
 So, if your chiropractor determines this is your issue, there’s a strong likelihood your insurance will contribute to the cost of these adjustments.

-Your First Visit and Diagnosis: What’s Covered?
+Is Your First Visit and Diagnosis Covered?

 Your initial visit to a chiropractor typically involves a consultation and an examination so they can understand your condition and make a diagnosis.
 Whether this first important step is covered can really depend on your specific insurance plan and its rules.
 Often, for your insurance to help with the cost, your plan might require a referral from your primary care physician or a spine specialist.
 This referral essentially confirms that chiropractic care is medically necessary for your situation.
 It’s also important to be aware that while the examination itself might be covered, other diagnostic services sometimes offered by chiropractors, like X-rays, massage therapy, or acupuncture, are frequently not covered by plans such as Medicare.
 You’d likely need to plan on paying for these additional services yourself.

-Will Insurance Help with Therapeutic Exercises or Other Treatments?
+What About Therapeutic Exercises and Other Treatments?

 Beyond the actual spinal adjustment, your chiropractor might suggest other therapies to help you heal, such as therapeutic exercises, electrical muscle stimulation, or different types of manual therapy.
 When it comes to insurance coverage for these additional treatments, it can be a bit more of a mixed bag.
 While the core chiropractic adjustment itself is often covered, these supplementary therapies might not always be included in your benefits.
 Furthermore, it’s quite common for insurance plans to place limits on the number of chiropractic visits they’ll pay for within a given year.
 If your chiropractor recommends a treatment plan that goes beyond your plan’s visit cap, you’ll typically be responsible for covering the cost of those extra appointments.
 It’s always a smart move to clarify these details with your insurance provider before you begin a course of treatment.